 Concrete Construction

 Airey, Wimpey No-Fines, Reema, Cornish Unit, Unity, and other concrete prefab systems were widely used in council housing.
-These are covered in detail in our concrete construction mortgages article.
 Some have been structurally repaired under PRC (Prefabricated Reinforced Concrete) schemes, which can make them mortgageable.

 Steel Frame